jkingportfolio/CI_PP1_TheCocktailBar/README.md

 6. Update the current working direction to the location in which you would like the clone directory to be created.
 7. Type `git clone` and paste the previously copied URL at Step 4.
 8. `$ clone https://github.com/jkingportfolio/CI_PP1_TheCocktailBar`
+9. Now press enter and the local clone will be created at the desired local location

 ## Credits